-In Perls 5.8.1 and later.
-If set to unsafe the pre-Perl-5.8.0 signals behaviour (immediate but unsafe) is restored.
-If set to safe the safe (or deferred) signals are used.
+Available in Perls 5.8.1 and later.
+If set to "unsafe", the pre-Perl-5.8.0 signal behaviour (which is immediate but unsafe) is restored.
+If set to safe, then safe (but deferred) signals are used.
 See "Deferred Signals (Safe Signals)" in perlipc.